rmupap/rmupap.github.io/admissions/index.md

 	Welcome to the admissions section of Rocky Mountain University of Health Profession's developing physician assistant program (RMUoHP-PAP)!
 What an exciting time to pursue your dream of becoming a physician assistant (PA)!
 We need you now, more than ever!
 </p>

-PAs are in high demand--and rightfully so.  **They provide a great breadth and depth of high quality health care services.
+PAs are in high demand--and rightfully so.  **They provide a great breadth and depth of high quality healthcare services.
 We need dedicated individuals to join the profession and serve as exemplars in filling one of society’s greatest needs**.

 The elderly population will double in the United States over the next 10-15 years.
 Add to this the data showing that this same population consumes the greatest percentage of healthcare resources, and you can understand the daunting challenge ahead.

 **As a well-educated and highly skilled physician assistant, you will enjoy a rewarding career of service to those in need.** Service not only for those surpassing the 65-year mark, but as more energy is expended by the entire industry on the aging population, PAs will be in high demand in all areas of medicine.